foxyseta/birdazzone/birdazzone-api/README.md

-# Birdazzone
+# Birdazzone API

-Software Engineering (90106) project for the academic year 2022/23 at the University of Bologna.
+API implementation for the Software Engineering (90106) project for the academic year 2022/23 at the University of Bologna.

 ## Authors